 Essentially, if your sites do not load in two or three seconds, it will significantly raise the chance that your visitors will abandon your site.
 When websites are sluggish in general, it has a detrimental impact on conversion rates and overall engagement.

 For both desktop and mobile websites, high page speed is important.
-As a result, you must optimise your site for both platforms.
-In a nutshell, if you want your website to function as well as possible, concentrate on optimising and improving page speed.
+As a result, you must optimize your site for both platforms.
+In a nutshell, if you want your website to function as well as possible, concentrate on optimizing and improving page speed.

 Development Servers Vs Live Servers

 Development servers are typically much faster than live servers.
 This is because they are not processing requests from the public and are set up specifically for developers to work on code without any interruptions or delays.

 Live servers have several processes running in the background which are necessary for the website to function.
 These processes can slow down the page speed, depending on the type of website and its configuration.

 Development servers usually do not have these processes running, which means that pages will load much faster.